CFHS code : BO27

 On 11 April 1912, Herbert married Jessie Parsley of Cambridge at the church of St Andrew the Less.
 Thereafter, the couple moved to West Ham, Essex, where their son, Eric Walter, was born in 1913.
 Herbert enlisted in the King’s Royal Rifle Corps in c.1915, and on 23 July 1916 was killed in action at the Battle of the Somme.
 His death is commemorated on the Thiepval Memorial in France, and on the Cambridge Guildhall Memorial.
 The badly eroded inscription on the present grave probably originally gave information as to his death.

-For more information and photographs, see also his lifestory.
+Percival Burrell (1896‒1918) For more information and a photograph, see also his lifestory

 Percy was born in Forest Gate, Essex on 21 October 1896, son of Walter and Maud Eliza Burrell.
 After his father’s death a year later, he moved to Cambridge with his mother, living first in Norfolk Street, then at 67 Maids’ Causeway, at which time he was still at school.